 First, Roding will slightly adjust the CAD model to prepare it for the appropriate manufacturing method.
 During this process all necessary tools will be designed and manufactured.
 Furthermore, specific parts are produced while our colleagues purchase the required vehicle components from our suppliers.

 This is followed by the production of the first body shells, the assembly of all parts, and, of course, the commissioning.
 Once these steps have all been completed, we can start testing the vehicles.
-A visualization of the next steps for the production of the new prototypes can also be found on our development page.

 Previously we had calculated that all these steps would be completed by the end of September.
 However, as part of the program relaunch and taking into account the effects of the global corona pandemic, we have adjusted our strategy.
 This has delayed the prototype launch from the end of September to, if everything goes according to plan, November.
 Instead of the original four vehicles, we have also decided to build just two.
 There are several reasons for this, which can best be explained by why we develop prototypes at all and have them produced by an external company.